Social Media – A Tool To Empower Or Hinder Diabetes Management?

 Network and combat loneliness

 Although scrolling through social media posts can give you the information that you are looking for, it may not tackle the feeling of being lonely.
 Find online groups that share your values, are open-minded and have honest discussions.
 To reap the benefits of social media and combat loneliness, try to be as active as you can by sharing your thoughts, inviting discussions and building a network for yourself.

 Apart from advice on diabetes management and social aspects, many use social media for other interest’s support.
 For example, group exercise programmes and online peer support can bring not only motivation and inspiration, but also valuable tips on how to deal with issues you may be experiencing with blood glucose management during workouts and similar activities.

 Every day, a wealth of information is posted across social media channels.
 Although the majority of the information is visually appealing and easy to understand, it may not always be true.
 Be sure to do your own research by cross-checking facts and resources.
 Don’t take things too seriously until you further investigation or before you have checked with your diabetes healthcare team.

 Not picture perfect

 The “perfect” photos shared on social media are a form of skewed bias and should be looked at with caution.
 These picturesque images can cause feelings of not being good enough (nothing could be more wrong, you’re more than enough) or suggesting that something key is missing in your life.
-It is important to remember that many of these photos are capturing the best moments of the user’s life, which they are sharing with others.
+It is important to remember that many of these photos are capturing the best moments of the user’s life, which they are sharing with others and they may not necessarily share their bad moments, which we all have now and then.
 Another thing to keep in mind is that some of these shared images have been enhanced using filters or photo editing software and so are not true to the reality we live in.